cmarquardt/sagittarius/README.md

 # Contributing

-Contributions to Gemini such as bug reports, new themes, and new poster components are greatly appreciated!
-Given the subjective nature of design, you're encouraged to open an issue or pull request early to get feedback before investing a lot of time in implementing a new feature.
+As usual - please raise an issue, and feel free to put in pull requests!

 # License

-Copyright (c) 2018-2019 Anish Athalye.
+Copyright (c) 2018-2019 Anish Athalye for the orignal Gemini.
 Released under the MIT License.
 See [LICENSE.md][license] for details.

 [beamerposter]: https://github.com/deselaers/latex-beamerposter